jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

 As a side note, I would have used say `$USER_UID` but this mount command cannot interpret a Docker environment variable (see BuildKit issue [815](https://github.com/moby/buildkit/issues/815)) so I had to hardcode the id.

-`cat gpg_file.txt | sed 's/gpg_password/'"&96cat /run/secrets/gpg_password&96"'/g' |` is piping the contents of our `gpg_file.txt` file into `sed` where we're doing a find on `gpg_password` and replacing it by accessing our mounted secret at and ouputting the value through `cat`.
+`cat gpg_file.txt | sed 's/gpg_password/'"&96cat /run/secrets/gpg_password&96"'/g' |` is piping the contents of our `gpg_file.txt` file into `sed` where we're doing a find on `gpg_password` and replacing it by accessing our mounted secret at and outputting the value through `cat`.

-`gpg --batch --generate-key` is receving the contents of the file, with our password in place and generating the key in unattended mode via the `--batch` flag.
+`gpg --batch --generate-key` is receiving the contents of the file, with our password in place and generating the key in unattended mode via the `--batch` flag.
 With that we've successfully generated a key we can use to seed `pass`.

 ```
 # Generate the pass store by accessing and passing the gpg fingerprint
 RUN pass init $(gpg --list-secret-keys dockertester@docker.com | sed -n '/sec/{n;p}' | sed 's/^[[:space:]]*//g')
 ```

-Again we've got a multiple commands on a single line so let's break those down.
+Again we've got multiple commands on a single line so let's break those down.

 `pass init` is ultimately what we're trying to accomplish which will initialize our password store.